codecov/migrate/README.md

 ## Caveats

-The run script assumes that certain ports will be available on localhost: 5001.
-5009, 5010, and 5011.
+The run script assumes that certain ports will be available on localhost: 5001, 5009, 5010, and 5011.

 ## Additional notes

-### Containers
+### Migration Containers

 The migration performs tasks by spinning up a few Docker containers and kicking off their operations using curl.
 You can review how this works in the `run` script in this repository.
 The general purpose of each container is described below: